eknoor2001/-Un-Clear-SoC-Project/README.md

   - Learnt about Tensor Flow from the Udacity Course
   - Digit Recogniser using CNN from the concepts learnt above [detailed in Assignment 2 folder]

+# Week 3:
+  - Learning about a new convolutional model: ResNet
+  -